-Despite doubts, and because Pan American World Airways ordered six Anglo / French Concordes in 1963 forced the issue, President John F Kennedy launched the US counter to the Concorde, essentially on national pride.
+Despite doubts, and because Pan American World Airways ordered six Anglo / French Concordes in 1963, President John F Kennedy launched the US counter to the Concorde, essentially on national pride.

 The US Federal Aviation Administration (FAA) called for tenders from the US industry to build an aircraft superior to the Concorde.

 Boeing which took a high-risk technology road with a radical swing-wing submission won the competition in December 1966 by claiming its SST design would have seat mile costs below those of the 707.

 Boeing was to build two prototypes over four years at a cost of $1.44 billion in 1967 dollars or $35 billion today!

 Twenty-six airlines took 122 delivery positions with Pan Am, TWA and Alitalia to be among the first to fly the jet.

 The Boeing design was an extraordinary gamble based almost solely on the American “can do” attitude.

 Because the B2707 was to fly at Mach 2.7 (1,800mph or 2,898km/h) it would have to be built entirely from stainless steel and titanium materials that were thought to be difficult to work with at the time.